joel-heath/AdventOfCode2023/README.md

 🟡 One-liner with other multiple one-liner methods & classes all of which only contain one-liner methods.<br>
 🟠 One-liner with some functions that are more than one-line long.<br>
 🔴 Far from a one-liner, with minimal amounts of code reduced.<br>
-⚫ Unattempted (probably because the problem isn't out yet, or I forgot to push).
+⚫ Unsolved (probably because the problem isn't out yet, or I forgot to push).

 | **Day** | **Verbosity** | **Notes** |
 |:---:|:---:|:---:|